 At an auction, the bidders ultimately decide how much they are willing to pay for the property.
 All bidders will be given an opportunity to place a bid and the auction is considered complete when the highest bid has been reached.
 The auction must be conducted by a registered auctioneer.

-A reserve price acceptable to the vendor must be set in writing by the vendor before the auction starts.
-This is the lowest amount they would sell the property for and cannot be more than 10% of the minimum acceptable selling price.
-It isn't made known to bidders and the vendor can decide to lower this amount if the price isn't met at auction.
+A reserve price must be set in writing by the vendor before the auction starts.
+This is the lowest amount they would sell the property for and cannot be more than 10% of the advertised selling price.
+The reserve isn't made known to bidders and the vendor can decide to lower this amount if the price isn't met at auction.